Scary Dogmatic Aliens

-- The Hierarchy in Universe At War who have ruthlessly conquered thousand of other worlds, strip mine them of all resources, and wipe out any life forms that got in their way.
+- The Hierarchy in Universe at War who have ruthlessly conquered thousand of other worlds, strip mined them of all resources, and wiped out any life forms that got in their way.

 - The Terrans from Final Fantasy IX are stated to be a group of people that have been absorbing the souls of the planet to merge it with their own planet's souls, which would cause the Terran's planet and the victim planet to merge and fuse together.
 This was done to preserve the lives of the Terran people since their planet's crystal (its source of life and souls) was too weak to sustain itself.
 In other words, they wipe out all forms of life on one planet so that their own planet can survive.
 This drives the entire plot for the game as Zidane discovers that he and the big bad, Kuja, hail from that planet and were created to destroy all life on Gaia so Terra can advance and flourish.